jakobhuerner/jakobhuerner.github.io/_posts/2022-02-19-apple_macbook_pro_m1max_hobby_photographers_view.md

 ![RAW Samples for MacBook Pro M1 Max Benchmark Test with Sony A7C files](../images/20220219/lightroom_sony_a7c_raw_for_macbook_pro_m1max_test_benchmark.jpeg)

-Disclaimer: It is a hobby photographers test, results from tests  in a fully controlled environment might differ.
+Disclaimer: It is a casual photographers test, results from tests  in a fully controlled environment might differ.

 ## The test results